▶ Get My Card Now

 When meeting with a licensed Connecticut physician, you should bring: (1) medical records documenting your diagnosis, (2) treatment history showing prior therapies tried, (3) any specialist notes or referrals, and (4) a list of current medications.
 The physician will review your history and make the determination.

-Can I qualify for a Connecticut MMJ card with anxiety or depression?
+Can I qualify for a Connecticut medical marijuana card with anxiety or depression?

 +